CovariantJoe/Guadalajara-Housing-Market-Analysis/README.md

-# 2015-2025 Guadalajara Housing Market Analysis
+# 2015-2025 Guadalajara Real State Market Analysis

 This repository contains a full implementation of the data lifecycle for the Guadalajara housing market.
 Covering extraction from over 65 web sources, cloud database administration, and a final Microsoft Power BI report with key conclusions.